 A graduating senior at Southern University who has earned a "B" average on all work pursued and who lacks no more than seven semester hours (four in the Summer session) for the completion of his/her baccalaureate degree may enroll in graduate courses for graduate credit.
-Prior approval of the Dean of the Graduate School, the student's undergraduate department chair and the course instructor is required.
+Prior approval of the

+Dean of the Graduate School, the student's undergraduate department chair and the course instructor is required.
 A maximum of six semester hours of advanced standing from the graduate credits may be accumulated while the student is enrolled as an undergraduate.
-After a student has enrolled in the Graduate School, these six credit hours of graduate-level courses earned with a grade of A or B and taken under this provision may be applied toward a graduate degree at Southern University provided that:
+After a student has enrolled in the Graduate School, these six credit hours of graduate-level courses earned with a grade of A or B and taken under this provision may be applied toward a graduate degree at Southern University provided that: Credits for the courses have not been used for an undergraduate degree at Southern University provided that:

-- Credits for the courses have not been used for an undergraduate degree - Transfer is approved by the student's chosen department - Transfer is made as soon as the student is admitted into a graduate program - Credits may be transferred only from non-degree stutus at the university and a regionally accredited university or college in courses where a grade of "B" or better has been earned.
+- Credits for the courses have not been used for an undergraduate degree - Transfer is approved by the student's chosen department - Transfer is made as soon as the student is admitted into a graduate program - Credits may be transferred only from non-degree status at the university and a regionally accredited university or college in courses where a grade of "B" or better has been earned.